 With a virtual private cloud PaaS, businesses can enjoy more control over their data.
 The infrastructure is exclusive to the user and can be stored in a data centre or on-site.
 The goal of a private PaaS is to deliver the agility of public systems along with the benefits in security and compliance that private data centres provide.

 This all sounds great, however, there are some downsides to opting for a private PaaS solution.
 Here customers have to secure, manage, and maintain physical servers, which is a big price to pay for avoiding the public cloud.

 Private PaaS examples include Apprenda, Stackato, and CloudBees.

-Hybrid cloud PaaS is a popular model that a lot of businesses are adopting.
+Hybrid PaaS is a popular model that a lot of businesses are adopting.
 The hybrid PaaS model combines public and private to provide greater flexibility of capacity and stability of costs.

 An example of a popular hybrid PaaS vendor is Red Hat Openshift.

 Communications platform-as-a-service (CPaaS) refers to a cloud-based platform that developers can use to add real-time communications features to their app service, without having to build backend interfaces and infrastructures.